 Personal debt – and credit card debt in particular – can linger for years if we don’t have a plan and a repayment schedule to extinguish it.
 Try our budgeting calculator or personal loan repayment calculator to put a repayment plan in place, then adjust your other personal spending to enable it to happen.

 An important part of establishing a debt payment plan is figuring out which debt needs to be paid down first, rather than trying to tackle them all simultaneously.

 Obviously with any debt, you need to make the minimum monthly repayments.
 But beyond that, you should look to pay off your debts in order of priority, starting with the most expensive.
 Generally that means the debt that’s charging the highest interest rate!

 If you have personal debts such as credit card debt, one potential option is to consolidate them into one balance transfer credit card or one personal loan, with a structured repayment plan.
 This works if you have the discipline to stick to the repayments and not rack up any more debt by making more purchases.

 Ideally we would all pay our bills on time, but if you’re struggling with payments, then contact your creditors asap to discuss payment options.

 Most creditors will welcome your call – and the sooner you take that initiative the better.
-If you delay until your account is overdue, you may find that it negatively affects your credit rating, making it harder to get loans or credit in the future.
+If you delay until your account is overdue, you may find that it negatively affects your credit score.
+A low credit score may make it harder to get loans or credit.